jlaso/simple-memory-db/README.md

 - ```remove($id)```

-This removes the record pointed by ```$id``` and updates the indices to make it not accesible.
+This removes the record pointed by ```$id``` and updates the indices to make it not accessible.

 # Storing method